Energy in Fourth Order Gravity: Positive energy theorem for Einstein metrics

-Because of the above conclusion, we will now move into producing \textit{implicit} $A$-flat examples and relax the previous symmetry assumptions.
-Implicit constructions of $A$-flat metrics are highly non-trivial in general, contrary to the case of Einstein space-time metrics which can be obtained by evolving initial data satisfying the Einstein constraint equations (ECE).
-Since for $n=3$ we know that general Einstein metrics are $A$-flat, this provides us with a large set of non-trivial examples where we can analyse the behaviour of $\mathcal{E}_{\alpha,\beta}$.
+The Einstein space-time metrics then provide us with a large set of non-trivial examples where we can analyse the behaviour of $\mathcal{E}_{\alpha,\beta}$.
 Furthermore, for these kinds of second order solutions one may have reasonable expectations on what an appropriate notion of energy should be measuring based on physical interpretations on the different energy sources.
 Along these lines, one can also appeal to experience within more geometrical quadratic Langrangians, where minimal surfaces appear as second order solutions whose analysis has proven to be relevant for pure higher order results.
 Let us also highlight that Corollary \ref{ADTcoro} also motivates the analysis of 4-dimensional Einstein solutions and provides some intuitions on what we can expect to obtain.
 That is, in the cases included in Corollary \ref{ADTcoro}, the fourth order energy turned out to be proportional to the ADM contribution times the cosmological constant.
 We will see below that this result remains true in a broader scenario.

 Having in mind 4-dimensional Einstein solutions, first of all, let us recall that an initial data set for the Einstein equations is a set of the form $\mathcal{I}=(M,g,K,\epsilon,J)$, where $(M,g)$ is a Riemannian manifold, $K$ is a symmetric second rank tensor field on $M$, $\epsilon$ is a function and $J$ a $1$-form on $M$, which is subject to the ECE